The 3 Most Common Mistakes with a GPS Dog Fence (And How to Avoid Them)

 Mistake #3: Not Prepping the Boundary

 Before your SpotOn GPS Fence collar even arrives, you can start laying the foundation.
-Dogs don’t automatically recognize invisible boundaries—you have to show them.
+Dogs don’t automatically recognize virtual boundaries—you have to show them.

 ✅ How to avoid it